This is the multi-page printable view of this section. Click here to print.

 Connected Resources

-Connected Resources tab allows you to view detailed information of the LB server group linked to LB Health Check.
+On the Connected Resources tab, you can view detailed information of the LB Server Group connected to the LB Health Check.

 |---|---|